 Supper, Sips, and Songs at Pontotoc Lounge

-I sat at the bar both times I visited plus there are several tables and high tops as well as a community table that rests beneath a tremendous crystal chandelier.
-It may not be the most colossal chandelier of all comparable light fixtures, but in that space it is oversized in an intentional, alluring way.
+Pre-covid, I almost always picked a bar seat at Pontotoc Lounge, though had tables and a community table underneath a tremendous crystal chandelier.
+It may not be the most colossal chandelier of all comparable light fixtures, but in that space it is oversized in an intentional, fun way.

-Craft cocktail menus these days are 80 percent gin or mezcal or other Fernet-ish potions, which is fine, but I was happy to see a few other drinks offered, too.
-The bartender, Cady Smith, has made a quiet name for herself winning the People’s Choice award a couple times at the annual Mix-Odyssey competition (which is coming up! read more!)
+Craft cocktail menus these days are 80 percent gin or mezcal or other Fernet-ish potions, which is fine, but I am happy to see other spirits featured at Pontotoc.
+The aforementioned bartender, Cady Smith, has made quiet name for herself winning the People’s Choice award a couple times at the annual Mix-Odyssey competition and a general reputation for behind-the-bar excellence.

 Back to the cocktails…

-On my first visit to Pontotoc Lounge, the French 95 caught my eye.
-It’s a classic variation on the French 75, but it calls for bourbon instead of gin.
-While she made my drink (refreshing, sweetness balanced with boozy) I noticed her spraying an old-timey perfume bottle on the outside of a rock glass.
+The French 95 always catches my eye.
+It’s a variation on the French 75 with bourbon instead of gin.
+While she made my drink (refreshing, sweetness balanced with boozy) I noticed her spraying an old-timey perfume bottle on the outside of a rocks glass.
 Curious.

-We got a Penicillin and a Manhattan; the former is for your adventurous aforementioned bitter potion appreciator while the latter is a classic made well by Cady.
+We got a Penicillin and a Manhattan; the former is for your adventurous aforementioned bitter potion appreciator while the latter is a classic made particularly well.
 They also have a dozen beers on tap and plenty of wine available in three ounce, six ounce, and full pours for your tasting convenience.

-I received a heaping bowl of the most comforting comfort food I’ve eaten since the last time I had my mom’s Mississippi Pot Roast in actual Mississippi.
+The signature dish is more down-home than most of the rest of the menu, but it earns its spots and popularity.
+It’s the most comforting comfort food I’ve eaten since the last time I had my mom’s Mississippi Pot Roast in actual Mississippi.
 Plus, Pontotoc’s came with a buttery jalapeño cornbread muffin.
 Such a simple dish could easily be an afterthought to fill out a menu in the winter, but it tasted like someone cared about cooking this.
-I’ll be back for this specifically.

-As for the Duck Confit, the menu says it comes with a potato croquette.
+Here’s the Duck Confit I once loved.
+The menu said it came with a potato croquette.
 Whether from experience or a moment of cynicism, I expected a formed pile of mashed potatoes topped with some bits of pulled duck, maybe a syrup.
 No, no, no. I was so happy to be so wrong.

 Perched atop two hefty fried potato cakes sat two duck leg quarters sealed with a pomegranate glaze.
 We devoured the juicy, tender meat and the decadent, creamy potatoes, wholly full and fully impressed.
 It’s always good to keep in mind the role that expectations play in satisfaction, but I feel like this dish wins either way.